-Cylinders are the ideal solution for domestic hot water requirements, they come in a range of shapes and sizes.
+Cylinders are the ideal solution for domestic hot water requirements which come in a range of shapes and sizes.
 The size you require will depend on your household’s hot water needs.
 A cylinder can usually be fitted inside any cupboard that measures around 80x80cm.

 What is a heat pump cylinder?